nbeaver/why-linux-is-better/why-linux-is-better.rst

 Linux users can choose among the usual ext3 journaling filesystem or up-and-coming filesystems like Btrfs.
-Unlike FAT filesystems, ext3 and Btrfs `do not require defragmentation`_.
+Unlike FAT and NTFS filesystems, ext3 and Btrfs `do not require defragmentation`_.
 Realistically, though, `defragmentation isn't that important for NTFS`_, either.

 .. _NTFS and FAT: http://technet.microsoft.com/en-us/magazine/2007.11.desktopfiles.aspx
 .. _do not require defragmentation: http://www.tldp.org/LDP/sag/html/filesystems.html#FRAGMENTATION
-.. _defragmentation isn't that important for NTFS: http://superuser.com/questions/23940/does-defragmenting-really-help
+.. _defragmentation isn't that important for NTFS: http://blogs.msdn.com/b/e7/archive/2009/01/25/disk-defragmentation-background-and-engineering-the-windows-7-improvements.aspx

 ------------------
 UTF-16, not UTF-8.